DoNguyenHung/Crime-Prediction/README.md

 The model used to make these predictions is from an algorithm called KNN (K-Nearest Neigbors).
 A description of the algorithm can be found here: https://www.geeksforgeeks.org/k-nearest-neighbours/.
 The reason I use this algorithm is because it's the one that make sense the most for the dataset with how it can use supervised learning for pattern recognition.
 I've also made a file called crime-shortener to make the dataset smaller for easier testing.

 In short, the accuracy of my model is around 30-45%.
 And even though it's better than random, the accuracy is not high enough to be considered reliable.
-I intend to use different algorithms to see if there are other ways to improve model accuracy.
+One reason could be the model itself and the algorithm might not be the perfect fit for the dataset.
+Another one could just be the nature of crime itself and it's not always guaranteed that a type of crime will happen at this specific time and this particular neighborhood.
+Regardless, I intend to implement different algorithms to see if there are other ways to improve model accuracy.

 To run the program, just run Crime_Pred.ipnyb as a Python file and it will run on the crime_shortened.csv file by default to run quickly.
 You can change the link to file on crime.csv to run with the full dataset.